 I will show him an algebraic model and say: “It was easy, it is just like a programming language, you can read!”.

-Or: “Oh no, I just want to know will I get money in the nearest future or not.”
+Or: “Oh no, I just want to know if will I get money in the nearest future or not.”

 But now okay, now you have some initial tools, you can input and try.
-Everything is on the screen – you can play, get a chart.
+Everything is on the screen – you can play, and get a chart.

 I think in the near future we will have tools for tokenomics beginners and for advanced economists.